Almogma/CICD_Geo/README.md

 * To install pylint you have to write that line on your terminal - pip install pylint.
 ```
 ### How to install the project -
-1. Clone this repository to your computer by using the command "git clone : https://github.com/Almogma/CICD_Geo.git "
+1. Clone this repository to your computer by using the command "git clone : https://github.com/Almogma/CICD_Geo.git"
 2. Open the project in your preferred workspace
 3. Run Main

-Choose feature numb 1 -
+Choose feature number 1 -

 ### Feature num 1 - IP Geolocation - JSON endpoint